Criminal Justice Administration Degree

 Question: What skills do I need to excel in a criminal justice administration degree?

-Answer: Like many individuals in criminal justice programs, you should be organized and passionate about criminal justice with good communication skills.
+Answer: Like in other criminal justice programs, you should be organized and passionate about criminal justice with good communication skills.
 Administration programs focus on critical analysis and planning so the ability to think about complex issues and evaluate alternatives is important.
+Research skills can be advantageous, especially at the graduate level.

 Question: Can I get promoted faster with a graduate degree in criminal justice administration?